 ‘And you are the one who is supposedly leading us?’

 ‘The reason for your lateness... what is it?’ asked Avery vigorously, ignoring Ramsay’s question.

 Ramsay merely shook his head at first as he continued to clean his robes.
 For a moment, Auburn questioned whether Ramsay was going to say anything at all, but was ultimately relieved when he did.
 The last thing that Auburn wanted was more tension between his fellow Death Eaters; the evening was already full of it.

 ‘I had a suspicion I was being followed,’ Ramsay said quietly.
 ‘I did not want to take any chance of giving away our location so I waited until I thought it was proper to apparate here.
 There.
 Is that good enough for you, or would you like to question me on that too?’

 Auburn grimaced at Ramsay’s response; he knew that Avery was only looking out for the interests of the Death Eaters as a whole, but the short tempered Ramsay seemed to be taking it much more personally than a mere precaution on their leads’ part.
 Before Auburn could even think of something to say to try and ease the tension, Avery responded.

-‘If you two would come here… we are already very late.
+‘If you two would come here... we are already very late.
 They will begin to think we have lost our way.’
-Auburn admired Avery’s patience and was thankful that Ramsay’s jibes were not having any sort of detrimental effect on Avery’s ability to lead and to keep the mission in focus.
+Auburn admired Avery’s patience.
+He was thankful that Ramsay’s jibes were not having any sort of detrimental effect on Avery’s ability to lead and to keep the mission in focus.

 ‘Well let’s wait a second now,’ Ramsay responded loudly.
 ‘What makes you think that we are just going to trust you?
 How do we know that you are who you say you are?’
 Avery merely shook his head; Auburn could see that he was slowly beginning to grow frustrated with Ramsay.